ctdk/goiardi/README.md

 the command line.
 It is an error to specify both the `-D`/`--data-file` flag and `--use-mysql` at the same time.
 TODO: Make this true

+At this time, the mysql connection options have to be defined in the config file.
+An example configuration is available in `etc/goiardi.conf-sample`, and is given below:

 ```
 [mysql]
 	username = "foo" # technically optional, although you probably want it